Equine coat color

 Horses exhibit a diverse array of coat colors and distinctive markings.
 A specialized vocabulary has evolved to describe them.

-While most horses remain the same color throughout life, a few, over the course of several years, will develop a different coat color from that with which they were born.
+While most horses remain the same coat color throughout life, some undergo gradual color changes as they age.
 Most white markings are present at birth, and the underlying skin color of a healthy horse does not change.
-Some Equine coat colors are also related to the breed of horse, like the Friesian breed for instance.
+Certain coat colors are also associated with specific breeds, such as the Friesian, which is almost exclusively black.

 The basic outline of equine coat color genetics has largely been resolved, and DNA tests to determine the likelihood that a horse will have offspring of a given color have been developed for some colors.
-Discussion, research, and even controversy continues about some of the details, particularly those surrounding spotting patterns, color sub-shades such as "sooty" or "flaxen", and markings.
+Discussion, research, and even controversy continue about some of the details, particularly those surrounding spotting patterns, color sub-shades such as "sooty" or "flaxen", and markings.

 Basic coat colors

-The two basic pigment colors of horse hairs are pheomelanin ("red") which produces a reddish brown color, and eumelanin, which produces black.
+The two basic pigment colors of horse hairs are pheomelanin ("red"), which produces a reddish brown color, and eumelanin, which produces black.
 These two hair pigment genes create two base colors: chestnut, which is fully red, and black, which is fully black.

 All other coat colors are created by additional genes that modify these two base colors.
 The most common modifier creates point coloration of both red and black hairs, known as bay, which is classified as a base color as well.
 The vast range of all other coat colors are created by additional genes' action upon one of these three base colors.